SereTOD/SereTOD2022/Track2/baseline/README.md

 ```
 This script basically includes the following steps:
 1. Reconstruct the data so that users speak before the customer service in every turn;
-2. Normalize data;
+2. Normalize the data;
 3. Extract the user goal and local KB for every dialogue
 ## Training
-The data is splited into training set, validation set and test set with 8:1:1 ratio.
-You can train the dialog system with all training data
+The labeled data is splited into training set, validation set and test set with 8:1:1 ratio.
+You can train the dialog system with all labeled data
 ```
 bash train.sh $DEVICE
 ```